aliabbasibu123-pixel/FF-tournament-App5/README.txt

-Place your google-services.json here from Firebase console.
+Place your google-services.json here from Firebase Console.